 Lesson 2: The objective of a QMS is not to create paperwork, but to formalize the right information (to be more efficient) at the right time.
 Make sure that your documentation supports the communication of information, proof of compliance (evidence of results achieved) and knowledge sharing and that it never hinders your daily operations.

-3. Too many details
+3. Too many details in quality management

 Organizations often want their documentation to include as many details as possible.
 Evidently, this takes time and resources and will result in a more difficult application of the documentation.